benlevyx/twitter-polling/sentiment.md

 ### Model

+#### From tweets to sequences

-Deep neural networks achieve state-of-the-art performance on natural language processing so we decided to experiment with various deep learning architectures for this task using Keras.
+As it was also noted in the literature review section, deep neural networks achieve state-of-the-art performance on natural language processing tasks, especially in sentiment analysis.
+For this reason, we decided to experiment with various deep learning architectures for this task using Keras.

+Like most of the classifiers, raw text cannot be used as the input to neural networks.
+Instead, the pre-processed tweets were tokenized and each word was mapped to a number in an index.
+Then each tweet was represented by a fixed-size sequence of numbers (any tweets with less words than the maximum length, were padded with zeros) which was the input to the neural network.

+#### Word Embedding

+The first layer of each neural network that we tried was an embedding layer.
+With word embedding, we refer to the process of associating each word with a dense, low-dimensional vector.
+The goal of word embeddings is to create a mapping between semantic information and geometric interpretation.
+For example, synonyms could be mapped to vectors which are parallel or have comparable norm in specific embedding spaces.
+Word embeddings can be learned from data jointly with the main task (for example prediction).
+In this way, a word embedding which is suitable for the given data and task can be learned.
+Alternatively, one can use a pre-trained word embedding which fits the given task.
+There are several publicly available word embeddings which have been trained on different types of language, like Word2Vec or GloVe.

+#### Baseline model

-First, we fitted a baseline model which consisted of an embedding layer which was then fed to a densely connected layer.
-The embedding layer was also trained with the rest of the network.
-This achieved a validation accuracy of about 79%.
+Firstly, we fitted a baseline model which consisted of an embedding layer which was then fed to a Dense hidden layer of 32 neurons.
+The embedding layer which mapped words to 100-dimensional vectors was also trained with the rest of the network.
+This network achieved a validation accuracy of about 79%.

+#### Recurrent Neural Network

+Text data is sequential.
+In other words, the meaning of a sentence is updated with each word added to it.
+A human is reading each sentence by processing each word after the other while keeping an internal state of what preceded each word.
+Unlike feedforward neural networks, recurrent neural networks use the same logic by iterating over the elements of a text sequence while keeping a state in memory which contains information related to the previous elements of the sequence.
+For this reason, recurrent neural networks are a natural choice when it comes to sequential data and particurly text.

-We then experimented with recurrent neural networks and particularly LSTM architecture.
-We also tried a bidirectional LSTM network but this did not achieve a higher performance than the unidirectional LSTM network.
+We experimented with LSTM (Long-Short-Term Memory) networks in Keras which are the most popular types of recurrent neural networks.
+We also experimented with a bidirectional LSTM network but this did not achieve higher performance than the unidirectional LSTM network.

 Finally, we also experimented with using a pre-trained embedding layer instead of training it together with the rest of the layers added on top of it.